cowprotocol/cow-sdk/README.md

-const mnemonic = 'fall dirt bread cactus...' const wallet = Wallet.fromMnemonic(mnemonic) const cowSdk = new CowSdk(100, {
+const mnemonic = 'fall dirt bread cactus...' const wallet = Wallet.fromMnemonic(mnemonic)

+const cowSdk = new CowSdk(
-  // Leaving chainId empty will default to MAINNET
+  100, {            // Leaving chainId empty will default to MAINNET
-  signer: wallet, // Provide a signer, so you can sign order })
+  signer: wallet  // Provide a signer, so you can sign order })
 ```